tieraid-app/freseniuskabi/README.md

-# freseniuskabi-
+# Fresenius Kabi on tieraid app
-Fresenius Kabi @ tieraid
+Do not edit anything on this page, it is automatically cloned from tieraid main app